mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using-methodgen.md

 ## methodgen in your project

 To run the tool, place it in a folder that is a parent folder to both your C and your C# solutions.
-Then, add a prebuild event to your project, either using the standard Visual Studio or Xamarin Studio interface, of by adding this code to the `.csproj` solution:
+Then, add a prebuild event to your project, either using the standard Visual Studio for Window or Visual Studio for Mac interface, of by adding this code to the `.csproj` solution:

 ```
 <PropertyGroup Condition=" '$(Configuration)' == 'Release' Or '$(Configuration)' == 'Debug' ">